-My work is about process through three cognitive phases: experience, awareness and control.
-I build, strip down and then rebuild the physical structure of the artwork using the constructs of color, shape, depth and movement in an impasto style of layering and thin staining.
-These processes reveal nuances that give insight to moments that become memories in time.
+My work is about process through three cognitive phases, experience, awareness, and control.
+I build, strip down and then rebuild architectural structures as aging walls through layering and staining the surface, revealing the nuances that give us insight to moments that become memories in time.
 Each subtle mark is a story that lies before the viewer and brings them to stillness with their inner curiosity.
-Aesthetics play the role of host, inviting the viewer’s mind into the work; curiosity is the fuel that stimulates our evolution.

-“Walls of Time,” my eighth series, focuses on the complexity of time and the human perception of it through the simplicity of aging walls as architectural structures representing reality.
+“Walls of Time” is the complexity of time and the human perception of it through the simplicity of aging walls as architectural structures representing reality.
 It is precisely the walls all around us that bring a sense of solace when confronting concepts of time and its infinite effect.